Webinar - Achieving Equal Pay: Lessons from the ILO 2018-2019 Global Wage Report and Global Stakeholders

 The webinar is organized by WE EMPOWER Programme Team.

-The WE EMPOWER through responsible business conduct in G7 countries is a programme funded by the European Union (EU) and implemented by UN Women and the International Labour Organization (ILO).
+Promoting Economic Empowerment of Women at Work through Responsible Business Conduct in G7 Countries (WE EMPOWER Programme) is a programme funded by the European Union (EU) and implemented by UN Women and the International Labour Organization (ILO).
+Over the next two years, the WE EMPOWER Programme will convene stakeholders dialogues in the EU, Canada, Japan and the US to exchange knowledge, experiences, good practices and lessons learned in the context of the changing world of work.
 The EU is also funding a sister programme in six Latin American and Caribbean countries: Win-Win, Gender equality means business together with UN Women and ILO and is considering a possible future EU action with strategic partner countries in Asia.
 The Asia project is currently being conceptualized in cooperation with UN Women.